1. Recognise that your brain has been hijacked

 2. Give yourself permission not to think

-The thinking part of your brain has frozen (just for now).
+The thinking part of your brain has essential frozen (just for now!).
 No matter how much you might want to think clearly, when you’re flooded by emotions, chances are rational, logical thinking isn’t within reach.
 Try to be accepting about where you are at.
 Rallying against your emotions and trying to think your way out of how you are feeling will only make the emotion feel stronger.
 You might also do or say something that you later regret.

 3. Calm your breath to calm your mind